nichnet/dev-notes-assignment/README.md

 java -jar target/backend-app-1.0.0-RELEASE.jar --spring.profiles.active=dev
 ```

 In development mode, the frontend will run on port `8081`.
+Navigate to `http://localhost:8081` in your browser.

 ## Building for Production
 To create and launch the containerized production-ready app, navigate to the `production` folder and run the following command: